Why South Africans are taking their businesses to the UK

 “The banks will want certified proof of ID and residential address for all of the directors and beneficial owners.
 Generally, they would also like a UK-based director.
 As a chartered accountancy firm, we are obliged to adhere to these procedures and regulations.
 Usually, the proofs obtained when we gather information to act on your behalf will also be acceptable to a banking provider.

-“We anticipate that the process of opening an account should normally take between three to six months from start to finish.
+“We expect the process of opening an account to take between three to six months from start to finish.
 However, because we know there can be delays especially on more complex structures, we usually open a designated managed trust account for our clients to use in the meantime.”

 Issues arise with the banks when there are multiple shareholders or directors because they all have to be KYC.
 The banks may also want proof that the business is legitimate and ask for anything from a business plan, what the business is doing, their operations in SA, and whether they have a website.
 The bank must be sure the company is set up for legitimate purposes and will not be involved in crimes such as money laundering.